-1.7.3.1 Search with subject's consent.

-1.7.3.2 Stop and frisk in situations where the officer has reasonable suspicion to fear for his/her safety or the safety of others.

-1.7.3.3 Search of a vehicle (movable vehicle exception).

-1.7.3.4 Crime scene search.

-1.7.3.5 Exigent circumstances.

-1.7.3.6 Inventory searches (seized vehicles or other property).

-1.7.3.7 Search incident to arrest.
-1.7.3.8 Search of persons on probation, parole, or extended supervision pursuant to Chapter 302, Wis.
-Stats.
-1.7.3.9 Other authorized situations derived from federal or state constitutions, case law, or local/state statute; e.g., licensed premises inspections.
+- 1.7.3.1 Search with subject's consent. - Stop and frisk in situations where the officer has reasonable suspicion to fear for his/her safety or the safety of others. - 1.7.3.3 Search of a vehicle (movable vehicle exception). - 1.7.3.4 Crime scene search. - 1.7.3.5 Exigent circumstances. - 1.7.3.6 Inventory searches (seized vehicles or other property). - 1.7.3.7 Search incident to arrest. - Search of persons on probation, parole, or extended supervision pursuant to - 1.7.3.8 §302.043(4), Wis.
+Stats., to include contacting the Department of Corrections as soon as practicable following the search. - Other authorized situations derived from federal or state constitutions, case law, or local/state statute; e.g., licensed premises inspections.